Elisabeth Schmitz: Authorship of "On the Situation of German Non-Aryans"

 The memorandum entitled "On the Situation of German Non-Aryans" was written anonymously and for many years was attributed to another member of the Confessing Church, Marga Meusel, a Berlin church social worker.
 Meusel had written a memorandum on the duties of the Confessing Church to Protestant non-Aryans.
-Because both memoranda were archived together in a single file folder in the Günther Harder collection of Kirchenkampf documents in the Berlin Evangelische Zentralarchiv, one with the attribution to Meusel and the other with no claimed authorship, historians concluded that both were written by Meusel.
+Because both memoranda were archived together in a single file folder in the Günther Harder collection of Kirchenkampf documents in the Berlin Evangelisches Zentralarchiv, one with the attribution to Meusel and the other with no claimed authorship, historians concluded that both were written by Meusel.
 Probst Wilhelm Wibbeling had signed an affidavit in 1947 attesting that Elisabeth Schmitz was the author, but that affidavit was retained by Schmitz and was not included in that file folder.
 The correct attribution was eventually made by a retired pastor and former student of Schmitz, Dietgard Meyer, in 1999.
 Meyer was one of three former students whom Schmitz regarded as daughters and had received Schmitz's briefcase with the document and affidavit after Schmitz died.
 A video, Elisabeth of Berlin, created by Steven D. Martin for the 70th anniversary of Kristallnacht, describes the events.

 While the similarity of the arguments made by Meusel and Schmitz may have led to the two memoranda being archived together, Schmitz's argument went much further.
 Schmitz saw the Church's responsibility to witness to injustice to be much wider than just injustice done to its own converts.
 As Margot Käßmann summarized in her memorial speech, "For her, it wasn’t just a question of the Church’s freedom to witness, as Karl Barth assumed, or about the fate of the baptized Jews, which so concerned Marga Meusel.
 She was much more concerned about the fate of the Church as Church if it was not prepared to stand up for the rights of those being maltreated."